fauxtix/BlazorFluentUI_FL/README.md

 4. **Explore Video Database:**
    Browse through the database to discover a wide range of videos covering various topics of interest.
 Videos from YouTube can be accessed and their information stored in a SQLite database for future reference.

-5. **Standard Features:**
-   The application includes standard features for searching and viewing recipes, exploring the food database, and accessing the video database.

 ## Technologies Used

 - Blazor Fluent UI